 The Meridian School board is charged with upholding the Charter (contract) that we have with the State of Texas.
 The responsibility is described succinctly in the formation documents: ‘The Governing Board shall manage the Company’s business and affairs’.
 It goes on to describe the role of the Head of School as ‘…. the principal Administrative officer of the company.
 The HoS shall supervise and have general charge of all operating functions and activities of the company and shall supervise and be charged with carrying out the policies, programs, orders, and resolutions of the Governing Board’.

 To assure the quickest resolution to concerns or questions you may have as a Meridian stakeholder, please direct these to the teacher if they regard the classroom.
 If your concern is not resolved, please communicate with the principal.
 Should you continue to be dissatisfied, please review with the Founder & CEO.
 Should the matter still not be resolved, you may wish to bring it to the Board for consideration.
 If that is the case, you should notify the Founder & CEO in writing, requesting an item on the agenda.
 Should the matter be outside the classroom, you would follow a similar protocol, beginning with the program coordinator or manager and again ending at the Head of School.
 If resolution is not achieved, a request should be made for Board review.

 Five Board Meetings are scheduled each school year.
-The first is at the end of August, followed by one in early November, late January, March, and mid-June.
+The first is at the end of September, followed by one in early November, late January, March, and mid-May.
 Please check the School Calendar for the exact dates.
 This calendar is updated at the beginning of each school year.
 Any called meeting or change to a scheduled meeting will be posted on the calendar and a News Item announcing the change or new meeting will be made.